 But do these stand out as memorable brands with shockingly unique and valuable products?
 Or do they ring the bell of your mind as cheap, low-value stuff you can get anywhere?

 And since commodities and highly-positioned brands are two separate universes, you’re going to have to choose which realm to play in.

 Of superiority and higher priced, higher value goods…

 We’ll assume you’ll play in the “brand” space, and not the “commodity” space.

 Reason #3 Competitive Pricing Is Stupid: Markets All Have Relative “Expensive” Price Points in Their Heads

-You’ll need to be hyper aware of which market you’re in, and which market segment you’re targeting, too.
+You’ll need to be hyper aware of which market you’re in, and which market sophistication level, or market segment you’re targeting, too.